-- Any Permitted Use allowed in the FA and AR Zones - Churches, auditoriums, and other buildings for public assembly - Accessory uses and buildings - 2.
-Special Exceptions: Any of the following uses on a specific site may be permitted by the Board of Adjustment as a special exception if and to the extent that the Planning Board finds such site is an appropriate location for such use, has an adequate water supply and sewage system and meets all applicable Local and State requirements: - (a) Retail sale of antiques, art, crafts and handiwork when an accessory use to a dwelling, and with outdoor display. - (b) Neighborhood stores for the retail sale of new goods. - (c) Parks, playgrounds and other similar outdoor recreational areas and facilities.
+- Any Permitted Use allowed in the FA and AR Zones

+- Churches, auditoriums, and other buildings for public assembly - Accessory uses and buildings

+2. Special Exceptions:

+- (a) Retail sale of antiques, art, crafts and handiwork when an accessory use to a dwelling, and with outdoor display. - (b) Neighborhood stores for the retail sale of new goods. - (c) Parks, playgrounds and other similar outdoor recreational areas and facilities. - (d) Tiny houses.